raxjs/rax-app/packages/codemod/README.md

 npx rax-codemod <transform> <path> <...options>
 ```

-- `transform` - name of transform, see available transforms below.
+- `transform` - name of transform, see available transforms below, default value is `app`.
 - `path` - files or directory to transform, default value is current dir.

 ### Included Transforms